Macuyiko/blog/content/2008/2008_10_sacrifice-revisited.md

 All done!
 You should be able to enjoy the game now.

 One last thing.
 If you're too lazy to follow the steps above, or you don't have Sacrifice but would like to play this (and other old) games, then check out [Good Old Games](http://www.gog.com/en/frontpage/).
 They've just went into public beta and are offering MDK2, Giants: Citizen Kabuto and Sacrifice (for $5.99).
-They also offer support, so your game'll probably work without complaining out of the box;Â it seems they provide the Virtual Memory tip as well.
+They also offer support, so your game'll probably work without complaining out of the box; it seems they provide the Virtual Memory tip as well.